 - Resists warping, cracking, and breaking

 Vic Firth American Classic 5A Drum Sticks

-Most every manufacturer does their own take on the standard, long-established, core drum stick sizes and Vic Firth is no exception.
+Almost every manufacturer does their take on the standard, long-established, core drum stick sizes and Vic Firth is no exception.
 Those sizes range from 7As which are relatively thin and of medium length to the 2B which is a robust stick that is typically the thickest and longest you can buy.
 In between fall the most popular, all-purpose sticks like the 5A.
 The Vic Firth American Classic 5A is a drum stick after the heart of both pro and inspired amateur alike.

-The American Classic 5A from Vic Firth features just a bit more girth and heft than most 5As and that tiny bit of extra weight and dimension produces a fuller, more satisfying tone that many drummers find hard to pass up.
+The American Classic 5A from Vic Firth features just a bit more girth and heft than most 5As and that tiny bit of extra weight and dimension produce a fuller, more satisfying tone that many drummers find hard to pass up.
 The hickory used in its creation is one of the harder woods but not one as hard and unforgiving as oak.
 As such it retains its ability to generate both heat and cool and allows you to shape your performance in a way that informs the music rather than just reciting it.